Why Studying Biology is Important

 What is Biology?

-As you may have guessed, biology is an enormous branch of science.
+As you may have guessed, biology is a large area of study.
 It's so broad that there are entire branches of science within biology.
-Fields like genetics, agriculture, ecology, virology, and even paleontology are all a part of biology!
-The reason for these lesser sciences to be grouped under the heading of biology is because they revolve around the basic principles of biology.
-A cell is the basic unit of life.
-Genes are the units of heredity and evolution propels the creation and adaptation of all species.
+Fields like genetics, agriculture, ecology, virology, and even paleontology are all under this umbrella because they all revolve around the same basic principles of biology.

 Why Is Biology Important?